-These chocolate orange shortbread cookies are a delicious, festive twist on traditional shortbread, made with Bob’s Red Mill flour who I am partnering with to share this tasty treat.
+These chocolate orange shortbread cookies are a delicious, festive twist on traditional shortbread.
 These cookies have fantastic flavors that everyone will love - you'll be making them on repeat.

 Theses chocolate orange shortbread cookies are a delicious combination that everyone will love.
 They melt in your mouth and have such a delicious, delicate orange flavor that goes so well with the chocolate.
 Just make sure you make enough to enjoy some yourself.

 - Millionaire's shortbread